tier4/AutowareArchitectureProposal.proj/design/Control/VehicleCmdGate/VehicleCmdGate.md

 | Gear shifting command   | std_msgs/Int32   |
 | Emergency command       | std_msgs/Int32   |

-Note that most of above commands are ouput as 0 until true command is sent as engage command.
+Note that most of above commands are output as 0 until true command is sent as engage command.